floledermann/stimsrv/README.md

 ## Device configuration & roles

-The devices in your experiment participate in the experiment in a specific *role*, which determines the interfaces provided for stimulus display and user response/interaction.
+The devices in your experiment each participate in a specific *role*, which determines the arrangement of interfaces provided for stimulus display and user response/interaction.
 In your experiment configuration, **`devices`** are defined as an Array of plain JS objects, each with a mandatory **`id`** entry, and optionally a human-readable **`name`** and (hardware) properties of the device.

 ```JS
 // *devices* entry of your experiment